PurdueRCAC/AnvilOps/backend/README.md

 Repository Permissions:

+- Actions: read-only
+- Administration: read and write (to import repos)
 - Checks: read and write
 - Contents: read and write
-- Administration: read and write (to import repos)
 - Deployments: read and write
 - Metadata: read-only